Midnight Train To Nowhere

 Midnight Train may have derailed in a burning heap, but like the Mad Dog Blues EP it produced lasting memories.
 In the end things worked out for everyone.
 Cam is a world-class producer, engineer and musician, not to mention a computer programmer and all around technical genius.
 Jay, also an engineer, found his place in both the corporate and music worlds.
 Along with Cam, Jay formed the alternative rock band Exit303 and released several critically lauded albums and an EP.

 Stan went on to become a teacher, an award-winning youth soccer coach and a bilingual administrator.
 He also penned a book titled Our Competition Is The World.
-The other session players vanished from the radar like ships in the Bermuda Triangle and were never heard from again (at least by me), but I’m sure each one found their place in the world and made their mark in some way.
+Our former guitarist and partner in crime Mike went on to have a family and carve out a successful career as a tradesman.
+The session players vanished from the radar like ships in the Bermuda Triangle and were never heard from again (at least by me).
+I’m sure each one found their place in the world and made their mark in some way.
 At least that is my hope.

 I eventually followed the songwriting muse to Nashville, where I had songs on hold for artists like Alan Jackson and Josh Turner.
 I released two country-rock albums that garnered airplay worldwide and helped me land a lot of gigs.
 I’ve had the opportunity to produce albums and write songs for other artists.
 My the third album – 2021’s Dark Horses: The Acoustic Sessions – was mixed and mastered by Cam, our first project together in more than two decades.